-Things might look hopeless, but God will make a way!
+Things might look hopeless, but God can still make a way!

 I had a conversation with an old friend the other day.
 We joked about the past, reliving fun memories of our younger days.
 But through the smiles and laughs, something triggered a painful memory.
 That night, I couldn’t get it out of my mind.
 The next day— wouldn’t you know it— I woke up with symptoms of a cold.
 Now, not only did my thoughts reel from the painful memory; my physical body languished as well.
 It seemed the enemy was hitting me from every side.
 Before I knew it, despair overcame me.
 I wanted to get up.
 Get moving.
 Get back to my normal daily life, but I just couldn’t do it.
 So, what do we do when despair threatens to overtake us?